Skip to content

 Glacier Media contacted the provincial government Thursday for an update on Vancouver’s request.
 Municipal affairs now falls under Housing Minister Ravi Kahlon’s portfolio.

 “We have received the City of Vancouver’s transition report, and we are reviewing it," Kahlon said in an emailed statement.
-“We have been that clear our top priority will be to deliver on the priorities of British Columbians.
+“We have been clear that our top priority will be to deliver on the priorities of British Columbians.
 That includes the costs of daily life, strengthening healthcare, and building safe communities in a strong economy.”

 Asked about Eby’s position, Sim said he wouldn’t comment on private conversations he has had with the premier but added that his office had “an incredible working relationship” with the premier’s office.